-Emotional beliefs are almost impossible to eradicate, but we can diminish their influence upon us.
+Even though we may have identified our emotional beliefs, they are still almost impossible to eradicate.
+However, we can diminish their influence upon us.
 Here are three ways.

 1. Choose to not feed them.

 If there is a film, conversation, magazine article, or anything else that might reinforce your emotional belief, avoid it.
 Be the gatekeeper of what you feed your mind.

 2. We can think about what each belief is doing to us.

 ‘This belief is undermining my ability to do my best.’

 ‘Does my belief make me look like a goose, and prevent me from maturing?’

 ‘My belief is prompting me to waste a lot of time and money.’

 ‘My belief disheartens me.’